Accessibility Statement for Solihull College and University Centre / Stratford Upon Avon College Mental Health Support

 This website was last tested on 8th September 2020.
 The test was carried out by Solihull College and University Centre.

 Testing has been carried out using the 'Lighthouse' plugin and the ARC Toolkit for Google Chrome.
 This primarily highlights programmatically detectable accessibility issues.
 The Office documents and PDFs used to provide advice to users have been checked for accessibility using Blackboard Ally and adjustments have been made to ensure compliance.
-The accessibility of the Kaleidoscope system will be checked whenever changes are made and any issues identified will be fixed before changes are made live.
+The accessibility of the Mental Health Support system will be checked whenever changes are made and any issues identified will be fixed before changes are made live.